dresdner353/jbhasd/QUICKSTART.md

 How it Works:

 The web server script is split into several separate threads that each perform a given function.

+Config:
+Watches file ~/..jbhasd_web_server for changes and loads them into memory.
+On the first run, if this file does not exist, a default is created.

 Discovery:
 The script uses zeroconf to discover the devices by their common "JBHASD" type attribute.